grame-cncm/faustdoc/src/manual/errors.md

 ```

-The parser finds the end of the definition (`;`) while searching a closing right parenthesis.
+The parser finds the end of the definition (`;`) while searching for a closing right parenthesis.

 The following program: